 The described hardware and software have been implemented as part of the Seapacer system which has been installed on around 20 ferries across northern Europe.
-The most recent installation was on MS Gotland (Gotlandsbolagen) in 1997.
 This paper discusses the underlying principles and the experiences of the research and development of the system.
 Section 2 describes the design and basic operation.
 The three levels of optimizing control described above are covered in more detail in Sections 3,4 and 5.
 Section 6 discusses general experiences and difficulties encountered during the project.